muradkarakas/Sodium-Manual/README.md

   * Built-in AJAX and Mobile support
   * Fast

-# How does it works ?
+# How does it works ?:

   Sodium is a Native ISAPI extension with 5 DLL (dynamic linked library) files.
 Whenever a *.frmx file request (with frmx extension) has been made to the IIS (Internet Information Server), IIS loads and delivers that request to the Sodium ISAPI

 # Roadmap:

-  Planning to run Sodium as a standalone web server.
+  * Planning to run Sodium as a standalone web server.
 That is there will be no dependency to IIS.
+  * Adding Https support
+  * Adding Server Sent Events (SSEs) support

-# Documentation
+# Documentation:

  https://muradkarakas.github.io/Sodium-Manual/